astronomer/docs/astro/manage-organization.md

 Organizations are the highest level user group on Astro.
 All Astro users belong to at least one Organization and have an Organization role.
 See [Manage user permissions](user-permissions.md#organization-roles)

 As an Organization Owner, you can manage Organization authentication and users from the Astro UI and through Astronomer support.
+This document explains how to configure Organization details.
+To manage Organization users, see [Manage Astro users](add-user.md).

 ## Invite a user to an Organization